Introduction to SHRIMP-RG

 The SHRIMP-RG ion microprobe is cooperatively managed by Stanford University and the U.S. Geological Survey.
-It is a large format sector mass spectrometer that utilizes a single collector EPT® discrete-dynode electron multiplier operated in pulse counting mode.
+It is a large format sector mass spectrometer that utilizes a single collector EPT® discrete-dynode electron multiplier operated in pulse counting mode and an off-axis Faraday cup.
 The SHRIMP-RG incorporates a completely different mass analyzer to that used on the SHRIMP II models, or other large format ion microprobes (e.g., CAMECA 1270 or 1280).
 The SHRIMP-RG is a double-focusing secondary ion mass spectrometer (SIMS), which consists of an electrostatic analyzer (ESA) and a magnetic sector (see figure below).
 The purpose of the ESA is to remove velocity dispersion from the mass filtered beam by producing an equal and opposite dispersion to that produced in the magnet.
 In other words, the magnet produces momentum dispersion and we only want mass dispersion.
 The double-focusing refers to the refocus of the ion beams of a single mass without any dispersion from the angular trajectory of the ion beams or the velocity of the ions.
 When the ESA precedes the magnet, it is referred to as forward geometry.
 Thus, magnet before ESA is reverse geometry.

 In a reverse geometry mass spectrometer, mass separation occurs relatively early in the beam path (magnet) and so only one mass is passed through to the collector.
 Hence, multiple collection is not an option on the SHRIMP-RG.
 However, because the RG design is only transmitting a single mass ion beam, the abundance sensitivity (the degree to which scattered ions interfere with the peak of interest) is much reduced because any neighboring intense ion beam is rejected well out of sight of the collector.
 Based on this design, the SHRIMP-RG provides higher mass resolution than the standard forward geometry of the SHRIMP I and II (Clement and Compston, 1994), as well as other large-format ion microprobe instruments.
 The SHRIMP-RG geometry allows measurements to be performed without the need to energy-filter the secondary beam, an approach necessary for smaller mass spectrometers to improve the mass resolving power but which reduces the transmission of secondary ions by 50 to 90% and sensitivity of the instrument.